 There are no challenges to stewardship program implementation with respect to enforcement at Blacklock Point or on coastal access trails through the adjacent uplands.
 Trained volunteers all along the Oregon coast already support OPRD and enforcement agency capacity.
 Trained volunteer stewards will be committed to helping all concerned agencies to support protection of visitor safety and site resources by communicating, cooperating and coordinating closely whenever necessary with both site management staff and other appropriate land management, emergency, and law enforcement agencies, which may include OPRD site management staff, OSP, Curry County Sheriff's Department, local police, Beach Rangers, or other designated OPRD personnel.
 The scope of work and responsibilities of volunteer stewards will not include any direct or indirect enforcement actions and stewards are not authorized to do so.
-Volunteer stewards would work cooperatively with and under the guidance or direction of all appropriate agencies to provide oversight of site resources and visitors for their protection, make observations of site resources and visitor activities, and only if necessary per the guidance and direction of agencies, or in the case of emergency, contact the appropriate agency staff and act, if necessary, based only on directions from authorized agency personnel
+Volunteer stewards would work cooperatively with and under the guidance or direction of all appropriate agencies to provide oversight of site resources and visitors for their protection and safety, respectively.
+Stewards would only engage visitors properly per agency's guidance or direction, make observations of site resources and visitor activities, and only if necessary per the guidance and direction of agencies, or in the case of emergency, contact the appropriate agency staff and act, if necessary, based only on directions from authorized agency personnel